awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 The `AWSServiceRoleForAmazonSSM` service\-linked role trusts only `ssm.amazonaws.com` to assume this role\.

-Three Systems Manager capabilities use the service\-linked role:
+Two Systems Manager capabilities use the service\-linked role:
 + The Inventory capability requires a service\-linked role\.
 The role allows the system to collect Inventory metadata from tags and resource groups\.
-+ Systems Manager Maintenance Windows can optionally use the service\-linked role\.
-The role allows the Maintenance Windows service to run maintenance tasks on target nodes\.
-The service\-linked role for Systems Manager doesn't provide the permissions needed for all scenarios\.
-For more information, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.
 + The Explorer capability uses the service\-linked role to allow viewing OpsData and OpsItems from multiple accounts\.
 This service\-linked role also allows Explorer to create a managed rule when you allow Security Hub as a data source from Explorer or OpsCenter\.
+**Important**
+Previously, the Systems Manager console provided you with the ability to choose the AWS managed IAM service\-linked role `AWSServiceRoleForAmazonSSM` to use as the maintenance role for your tasks\.
+Using this role and its associated policy, `AmazonSSMServiceRolePolicy`, for maintenance window tasks is no longer recommended\.
+If you're using this role for maintenance window tasks now, we encourage you to stop using it\.
+Instead, create your own IAM role that enables communication between Systems Manager and other AWS services when your maintenance window tasks run\.
+For more information, see [Setting up Maintenance Windows](sysman-maintenance-permissions.md)\.

 The managed policy that is used to provide permissions for the `AWSServiceRoleForAmazonSSM` role is `AmazonSSMServiceRolePolicy`\.
 For details about the permissions it grants, see [AWS managed policy: AmazonSSMServiceRolePolicy](security-iam-awsmanpol.md#security-iam-awsmanpol-AmazonSSMServiceRolePolicy)\.

 ## Creating the `AWSServiceRoleForAmazonSSM` service\-linked role for Systems Manager<a name="create-service-linked-role-service-action-1"></a>

 You can use the IAM console to create a service\-linked role with the **EC2** use case\.
 Using commands for IAM in the AWS Command Line Interface \(AWS CLI\) or using the IAM API, create a service\-linked role with the `ssm.amazonaws.com` service name\.
 For more information, see [Creating a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

-For maintenance windows only, you don't need to manually create a service\-linked role\.
-When you create a maintenance window task in the AWS Management Console, the AWS CLI, or the Systems Manager API, Systems Manager creates the service\-linked role for you if you choose not to provide a custom service role\.

 If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.